 Selling alone may be the characteristic that will determine if your business succeeds or dies from the start.

 As an entrepreneur, you should be prepared for change at all times.
 You should be ready to adapt to what comes your way and tackle new challenges, even if they create barriers.

-This means you also need to be willing to change your vision if you determine that it’s not viable.
+This means you must also be willing to change your vision if you determine it’s not viable.
 We’ve heard many stories throughout the years about companies that pivoted — or radically changed directions — and have gone on to become some of the largest companies in the world.